erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: Sunday, June 18, 2017

+**Today's Progress** I read some YDKJS, went through a Canvas guide on JavaScript 30, and learned about testing with Expect.

+**Thoughts:** Didn't get as much coding done today as I hoped, but at the very least I am almost finished with book 2 of YDKJS.
+The Canvas guide I went through was really cool -- that's going to come in handy for my upcoming Chingu collaboration.

 ### Day 9: Saturday, June 17, 2017

 **Today's Progress** I finished week 3 of M101JS, started the React Timer app in Andrew Mead's React course and read some YDKJS.